Workflows

 Conversation management

-- Resolve Conversation — Mark the conversation as Resolved
+- Resolve Conversation — mark as Resolved

-- Unstar Conversation — Remove the star from a conversation
+- Unstar Conversation — remove the star

 Labels